 Your working hours will depend on what kind of job you take after qualifying.
 If you’re working for a parent company, the length of your working day is unlikely to differ much from an office job.
-You might start a little earlier and finish a little later, or you might be on a roster where you’re offering an emergency call out services a few times a month.
+You might start a little earlier and finish a little later, or you might be on a roster where you’re offering an emergency call-out services a few times a month.

 In terms of job opportunities, the domestic side of the profession is mostly concerned with installation and maintenance.
 However, you could find yourself undertaking further training as a network engineer.
 In this case, you would also be responsible for installing pipelines for domestic supply.
-In terms of salary, you could be looking at an average of around £33,240.
-Salary is dependant on your level of experience and location.

 Other Things To Think About

 Until you establish yourself in the industry, you will probably be contracting with a company.
 You will still have the variety of working in several different locations over your working day.

 If you work best on your own, becoming a gas engineer is ideal, as even the most difficult of domestic customers isn’t going to impact on your working life for more than a few hours!
 You might also have concerns about whether you’ve got what it takes; however, transferable skills and knowledge can come from even the most seemingly unconnected places.